canonical/opensearch-operator/docs/how-to/access-using-oauth.md

 This guide shows how to secure an OpenSearch deployment with OAuth tokens issued by Canonical’s Identity Platform (Hydra) and then query OpenSearch using generated tokens.

-## Introduction

-This document guides you to integrate an OpenSearch deployment on LXD with the Identity Platform running on MicroK8s.
-Hydra will act as the OAuth2 Authorization Server and issue access tokens.
-You will then configure OpenSearch to trust these tokens by mapping OAuth client IDs to OpenSearch roles provided by the Data Integrator charm.
-Finally, you will query the OpenSearch API with a bearer token and validate that access control is enforced correctly.

-At the end of this guide, you will have:

-* An OpenSearch cluster on LXD with TLS certificates and role mappings configured.
-* An Identity Platform (Hydra, Kratos, Traefik, etc.) running on MicroK8s.
-* OAuth client created in Hydra that can obtain tokens for OpenSearch.
-* Verified access to the _cat/indices API with OAuth2 bearer tokens.

 ## Prerequisites

 * A working LXD cloud on your machine.